nichoth/hermes/README.md

 So `wnfs` I think has everything needed for this usecase.
 At this point it's more a matter of finding time to try this & build some UI for it.

+## notes
+The `events` module is required by our dependencies.
+It wasn't included so we have added it here.

 ## relevant links:

 * https://guide.fission.codes/developers/webnative/sharing-private-data